 Bicycle patrol officers travel throughout all areas of campus.
 The bicycle patrol is one of the cornerstones of our Community Policing philosophy.
 Utilization of bicycles enables University Police Officers to move freely on pathways and sidewalks of the campus.
-Bicycle patrols also create opportunities for interaction with the campus community because the barriers created by a moving patrol car are removed.
+Bicycle patrols create opportunities for more interaction with the community because the barriers created by a patrol car are removed.

 The popularity and availability of social media continues to increase, especially among young adults.
-The nature of these sites promotes convenient contact and sharing of pictures, messages, and other information but also includes security risks.
-This program addresses possible safety risks associated with social media, on-line dating, and blogs and how to reduce these risks to enhance safety.
+The convenient nature of these sites promotes sharing contacts, pictures, messages and other information but also includes security risks.
+This program addresses how to reduce safety risks associated with social media, on-line dating and blogs.

-University Police arrange to have a Livingston County Deputy and his K-9 partner come in to the Residence Hall and give a demonstration of the dogs search abilities.
+University Police will arrange to have a LCSO Deputy and his K-9 partner come to campus.
+They will give demonstrations of the dogs search abilities.
 Students are then allowed to ask questions about the K-9 and/or other police related questions.

-Program is information based w/a power point.
-It offers sobering photos and video of accidents that were caused by distracted driving.
-A simple driving simulator is also used to so the dangers of Distracted Driving.
+The distracted driving program offers a presentation with sobering photos and video of accidents that were caused by distracted driving.
+A simple driving simulator is also used to show the dangers of distracted driving.

 This is an educational session addressing power and control dynamics in personal relationships which often lead to violence and abuse.
-Definitions, legal issues, warning signs, sources of help, and methods of assisting a person in or recently out of an abusive relationship are addressed.
+Topics addressed: definitions, legal issues, warning signs, sources of help and methods of assisting a person with an abusive relationship.
 Other resources on campus include:

-Stalking is a crime in all 50 states and the District of Columbia, yet many victims and criminal justice professionals underestimate its seriousness and impact.
+Stalking is a crime, yet many victims and criminal justice professionals underestimate its seriousness and impact.
 Stalking may go unrecognized and unreported, or it may end with serious tragedy.
-This program is an in-depth look at stalking, including stalkers, stalking behavior, stalking victims, and safety planning.
+This program is an in-depth look at stalking, including stalkers, stalking behavior, stalking victims and safety planning.

-In the Basics class, students learn a full range of self-defense techniques, including: awareness, assault deterrence, and setting verbal boundaries.
-Physical skills are demonstrated by the instructor and then practiced in a group setting with a partner.
+In the basic self-defense class, students learn a range of self-defense techniques, including awareness, assault deterrence and setting verbal boundaries.
+Physical skills are then demonstrated by the instructor and then practiced in a group setting with a partner.

-Identity theft occurs when personal information (like Social Security numbers) is stolen to obtain goods, services or open fraudulent accounts.
+Identity theft occurs when personal information, like Social Security numbers, is stolen to obtain goods, services or open fraudulent accounts.
 Victims are left with poor credit and the complicated task of restoring it.
-This program takes an in depth look at Identity Theft and introduces ways to reduce the risks of becoming a victim.
+This program looks in depth at identity theft and introduces ways to reduce the risks of becoming a victim.

-Program is information based.
-Officer provides information and tips on how to keep safe while on and off campus.
-Officer also provides information on how to keep your property safe.
+This program is information based with the Officer providing information and tips on how to stay safe.
+The Officer will also provide information on how to keep your property safe.